S LAWSUIT ALERT: Levi & Korsin - GuruFocus.com

-NEW YORK, June 19, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in SentinelOne, Inc. ("SentinelOne" or the "Company") (: S) of a class action securities lawsuit.
+NEW YORK, June 22, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in SentinelOne, Inc. ("SentinelOne" or the "Company") (NYSE: S) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of SentinelOne investors who were adversely affected by alleged securities fraud between June 1, 2022 and June 1, 2023.
 Follow the link below to get more information and be contacted by a member of our team: